-While the demand for cooling in Viet Nam is soaring, the government of Viet Nam has made international commitments under the Kigali Amendment to the Montreal Protocol, the Paris Agreement, the NZT announced at COP26 and the Global Cooling Pledge made at COP28.
+While the demand for cooling in Viet Nam is soaring, the Government of Viet Nam has made international commitments under the Kigali Amendment to the Montreal Protocol, the Paris Agreement, the NZT announced at COP26 and the Global Cooling Pledge made at COP28.
 Honouring these commitments requires strong action to increase the EE of cooling appliances while switching to low-GHG refrigerants.

-The NGCP spans the time from 2024 to 2050.
+The NGCP is proposed to implement in the period of 2024- 2050.
 Its targets for 2030 and 2050 are derived from the above-mentioned international commitments and are differentiated between sub-sectors of the cooling sector.
 Given the relevance of indirect emissions from electricity consumption, the planned decarbonisation of the electricity sector as per the PDP8 and the JETP political declaration is a crucial precondition for achieving the cooling sector target.
 The most stringent EE target is set for AC units and less stringent ones for commercial and industrial units.
-Targets for phasedown of HFCs and recovery of refrigerant when decommissioning cooling equipment complete the array of targets.
-The four elements of the NGCP include the strengthening, expansion and enforcement of MEPS in line with the targets, harnessing of domestic and international financing sources for the improvement of cooling equipment production and use, capacity building of key actors to ensure proper handling, usage, O&M of high efficiency and low GHG refrigerant cooling equipment and awareness raising regarding climate-friendly cooling equipment.
-Responsibilities for NGCP implementation mainly lie with MOIT, sometimes with MONRE and other line ministries.
-The NGCP addresses issues of gender equality and vulnerable groups.
+Targets for phasedown of HFCs and recovery of refrigerant when decommissioning cooling equipment complete the array of cooling targets.
+The four proposed components of the NGCP include the strengthening, expansion and enforcement of MEPS in line with the committed targets, harnessing of domestic and international financing sources for the improvement of cooling equipment production and use, capacity building of key actors to ensure proper handling, usage, O&M of high efficiency and low GHG refrigerant cooling equipment and awareness raising regarding climate-friendly cooling equipment.
+The proposed NGCP also addresses recommendations related to of gender equality and vulnerable groups.
 The key aspects of financing activities under the NGCP are shown in Table 15 below.